-The cheapest cocktail I’ve come across was £4, which was served in a teeny-weeny glass, to a ludicrous £15 at an upmarket restaurant.
+The cheapest cocktail I’ve come across was £4, which was served in a teeny-weeny glass.
+More typically, though, they're liable to set you back a ludicrous £15 at an upmarket restaurant.

-Just as an example I will tally up this drink.
+Just as an example, I will tally up the cost of this drink.

 If I still haven’t convinced you to prepare your own cocktail, at least order it without ice to get the most bang for your buck.
 For the converts, get creative with your cocktails and enjoy yourself at home, it’s dangerous to drink and drive anyway.

 Obviously, this recipe calls for the use of ginger beer.
 However, you can also use the not-so-distant cousin of ginger beer, which is ginger ale.
 In comparison to ginger beer, ginger ale is slightly less spicy.

 Needless to say, that both the ginger beer and ginger ale are non-alcoholic beverages, so you can easily switch between the two.

 I'd say that the main difference between ginger beer and ginger ale is that ginger beer is more robust because it undergoes fermentation during the (non-alcoholic) brewing process.
 Whereas, ginger ale is simply ginger-flavoured carbonated water.

 So, for a more robust cocktail, make the gin and ginger beer version.

 My favourite type of ginger beer to drink – either on its own or in this gin and ginger beer cocktail – is Old Jamaica Ginger Beer!
 It never disappoints.

 First of all, you can enhance the flavour of the cocktail by grating fresh ginger into it.
 The best method, of course, would be to juice raw ginger and pour the juice into the cocktail.